solana-foundation/solana-improvement-documents/proposals/0047-last-hard-fork-syscall.md

 prices to fluctuate.
 As the cluster updates the state of all accounts, malicious actors could take advantage of the delay by conducting trades using outdated prices, anticipating that they will soon catch up to the actual prices of real-world assets.
-Knowing that hard fork has been done recently, programs can manage these cases more appropriately.
+Knowing that cluster restart has been done recently, programs can manage these cases more appropriately.

 ## Alternatives Considered

-No alternate considerations; we need to have the value of last hard fork slot while executing the program to correctly treat this case.
+No alternate considerations; we need to have the value of last restart slot while executing the program to correctly treat this case.
 We cannot have an account because then it should be updated just after the restart is successful, which will add complexity.
-The best way is to create a new syscall to get this information during execution of transaction, which will help us get last hardfork slot without any interface changes for the instruction.
+The best way is to create a new syscall to get this information during execution of transaction, which will help us get last restart slot without any interface changes for the instruction.

 ## Detailed Design

+Currently in solana client validator `hard fork` slots are a good indicator when cluster was restarted.
+This may change in the future following criteas should be met to choose restart slot.

+* Should be indicative of when cluster was restarted
+* Should be monotonically increasing
+* Sould be less than equal to current slot

+The next part will consider hardfork slot is equal to restart slot.

 ### Creation of a new syscall